david-redano/git-upstream-template/README.md

 All working directory changes will be stashed before any operations are made using git and popped once successfully completed.
 This is for your own peace-of-mind and protection.
 If any operation fails, simply use `git stash pop` to retrieve your cwd again.

 Special treatment will be given to source commits with messages formatted: `Bump <package> from <src_version> to <dst_version>`.
 These commits will call `yarn` to update `<package>` to version `<dst_version>`.

+This fork is aimed to add some parameters to the tool execution.